 If you are seeking help with your life and relationships I’d like to hear from you.
 I provide a safe and confidential service for clients to share troubles, to explore what is most important to them and to find new ways to living well.
-In the present situation of COVID-19 physical isolation, I offer telephone counselling so we can talk confidentially and all you need to meet with me is a phone and a private space.
+In the present situation of COVID-19 physical isolation, I offer telephone and e-counselling and all you need to meet with me is a phone, tablet or computer and a private space.

 Taking the first step